elotroalex/chiens/_texts/translation.md

 - I was a slave for 50 years
 - and I have cut the cane and I have waxed the shoes and
 - the smallest child (the master's kid)
-- drove the old slave chained to obedience,
+- drove the old slave chained to obedience
 - and respect;
 - and I tell you,
 - those which light the old night in my head,